Paulius0112/90DaysOfDevOps/Days/day01.md

 __Cloudtrail__
 - increases visibility into your user and resource activity by recording AWS Management COnsole actions and API calls
+- Can create a **trail** to enable continuous delivery of CloudTrail events to an Amazon S3 bucket
+- Trails enable you to store records indefinitely
+- if you don't configure a trail, you can still view the most recent events in the CloudTrail **(past 90 days only)**
+- You can determine the request made, source IP address, owner of request, date and additional details

 __Cloudwatch__
 - Can monitor most of AWS as well as your applications that run on AWS
 - CloudWatch with EC2 will monitor events every 5 minutes by default
-- You can have 1 miunte intervals by turning on detailed monitoring
+    - You can have 1 miunte intervals by turning on detailed monitoring (chargeable)

 __IAM Roles__
 - Roles are more secure than storing your access and secret keys on individual EC2 instances.